Rear Collision Warning

-If, at a vehicle speed below 30 km/h (20 mph), the RCW function detects that the car is in danger of being hit from behind, the seatbelt tensioners may tension the front seatbelts and the Whiplash Protection System safety system is activated.
+If with a vehicle speed below 30 km/h (20 mph) the RCW function detects that the driver's vehicle is in danger of being hit from behind, the seatbelt tensioners may tension the front seatbelts and the Whiplash Protection System safety system is activated.

-Immediately before the collision, RCW may also activate the foot brake in order to reduce the forward acceleration of the car during the collision.
-However, the foot brake is only activated if the car is stationary.
+Immediately before the collision, RCW may also activate the foot brake in order to reduce the forward acceleration of the driver's vehicle during the collision.
+However, this can only happen if the driver’s vehicle is stationary.
 The foot brake releases immediately if the accelerator pedal is depressed.

 - if the vehicle approaching from the rear is detected too late